 How do I change baby's diaper?

-In collaboration with Rokiyah Hosen Professional proofreading
+In collaboration with Rokiyah Hosen

 Your little wonder has just joined your family.
 Your family is growing, and new emotions and tasks are being added to your already busy daily routine.
-Among your new mission as parents, the essential step you'll be taking at least 10 times a day is changing your baby's diaper!
+Among your new mission as parents, the essential step you'll be performing at least 10 times a day is changing your baby's diaper!
 We tell you all about it!

 Changing a baby's diaper: a step-by-step guide!

 Changing a baby's diaper is an essential step in your new life as a young mom and dad.
-Changing your child's diaper will be a moment of apprehension, joy, laughter, tears and worry.
+Changing your child will be a moment of apprehension, joy, laughter, tears and worry.
 What will you find in your little one's diaper?
 How to put on baby's diaper as safely as an infant care professional?

 1. Wash your hands before changing your baby's diaper!